-If we want to find a stock that could multiply over the long term, what are the underlying trends we should look for?
-Amongst other things, we'll want to see two things; firstly, a growing return on capital employed (ROCE) and secondly, an expansion in the company's amount of capital employed.
-If you see this, it typically means it's a company with a great business model and plenty of profitable reinvestment opportunities.
-Speaking of which, we noticed some great changes in Kinross Gold's (TSE:K) returns on capital, so let's have a look.
+If we want to find a potential multi-bagger, often there are underlying trends that can provide clues.
+Firstly, we'll want to see a proven return on capital employed (ROCE) that is increasing, and secondly, an expanding base of capital employed.
+This shows us that it's a compounding machine, able to continually reinvest its earnings back into the business and generate higher returns.
+Speaking of which, we noticed some great changes in Vishay Precision Group's (NYSE:VPG) returns on capital, so let's have a look.

 Just to clarify if you're unsure, ROCE is a metric for evaluating how much pre-tax income (in percentage terms) a company earns on the capital invested in its business.
-To calculate this metric for Kinross Gold, this is the formula:
+To calculate this metric for Vishay Precision Group, this is the formula:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Above you can see how the current ROCE for Kinross Gold compares to its prior returns on capital, but there's only so much you can tell from the past.
-If you're interested, you can view the analysts predictions in our free report on analyst forecasts for the company.
+Above you can see how the current ROCE for Vishay Precision Group compares to its prior returns on capital, but there's only so much you can tell from the past.
+If you'd like to see what analysts are forecasting going forward, you should check out our free report for Vishay Precision Group.

-What Does the ROCE Trend For Kinross Gold Tell Us?
+What Does the ROCE Trend For Vishay Precision Group Tell Us?